Shopify vs Etsy

 Etsy

-On the other hand, Etsy’s fees remain the same for all their plans, 5% per transaction plus $0.25 to process payments and 3% commission on top of that.
-A commission fee of between 12% to 15% per transaction is required for sales resulting from Etsy’s offsite ads.
+On the other hand, Etsy’s fees remain the same for all their plans: 5% per transaction plus $0.25 to process payments and 3% commission.
+A 12% to 15% per transaction commission fee is required for sales resulting from Etsy’s offsite ads.
 In addition, there is a periodic $0.20 per listing fee payable every four months.

 On high-priced orders, the fees can significantly cut your profits.
 Etsy’s payment processing fees are in line with e-commerce industry standards.
 However, their rates are a little higher than average.